 Investments in subsidiaries presented in the statement of financial position are comprised of the Company's investments in MFS Investment Management Company (Lux) S.à r.l., MFS International (U.K.) Limited, MFS International Singapore Pte.
-Ltd., and MFS International Management K.K. that were initially recognised on 1 October 2015 as a result of the MFS Reorganisation described further in Notes 1 and 5.
+Ltd., and MFS International Management K.K. that were initially recognised on 1 October 2015 as a result of the MFS Reorganisation described further in Notes 1 and 5, as well as the Company's investment in MFS International Australia Pty Ltd and MFS Financial Management (Shanghai) Company Limited.